-Such pageant to the autumn shows, The King sits ill at ease at home, For in these days the tidings come That he who in his line should wed Lies in his own town stark and dead, Slain in a tumult of the street.
+But while mid mirth and minstrelsy The ancient Castle of the Rose Such pageant to the autumn shows The King sits ill at ease at home, For in these days the news is come That he who in his line should wed, Lies in his own town stark and dead, Slain in a turnult in the street.

 Brooding on this he deemed it meet,

 Since nigh the day was come, when she

 Her bridegroom's visage looked to see,

-To hold the settled day with her,
+To hold the settled day with her.

 And bid her at the least to wear

 Dull mourning guise for gold and white.

 So on another morning bright,

 When the whole promised month was past,

 He drew anigh the place at last

 Where Michael's dead head, looking down

 Upon the highway with a frown,

 He doubted not at last to see.

 So 'twixt the fruitful greenery

 He rode, scarce touched by care the while,

 Humming a roundel with a smile.

 Withal, ere yet he drew anigh,

-He heard their watch-horn sound from high,
+He heard their watch-horn sound from high

 Nor wondered, for their wont was so,

 And well his banner they might know

 Amidst the stubble lands afar:

 But now a distant point of war

 He seemed to hear, and bade draw rein,

 But listening cried, "Push on again!

 They do but send forth minstrelsy

 Because my daughter thinks to see

 The man who lieth on his bier."

 So on they passed, till sharp and clear

 They heard the pipe and shrill fife sound;

 And restlessly the King glanced round

-To see what he had striven for,
+To see that he had striven for,

-The crushing of that Sage's lore,
+The crushing of that sage's lore,

 The last confusion of that fate.